 It is a treatment for testicular cancer that has spread or come back.

-The chemotherapy drugs in VeIP destroy quickly dividing cells, such as cancer cells.
+These chemotherapy drugs destroy quickly dividing cells, such as cancer cells.

 You have VeIP into your bloodstream (intravenously).